Rodger Ward: Championship car career

-After retirement
+World Drivers' Championship career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

+Ward participated in ten World Drivers' Championship races at Indianapolis.
+He was also among a small number of USAC/Indianapolis drivers to start an FIA-sanctioned World Drivers' Championship event during the 1950-1960 period - competing for Leader Card Racers in the 1959 United States Grand Prix.

+Ward also participated in the 1963 United States Grand Prix.
+During his World Drivers' Championship career, Ward won once, finished in the top three twice, and accumulated 14 World Drivers' Championship points.

+Post-racing career

 Ward retired to be a commentator for ABC's Wide World of Sports for NASCAR and Indycars from 1965 to 1970.
 From 1980-1985, he served as a driver expert for the Indianapolis Motor Speedway Radio Network, before retiring in Tustin, California.
 With the help of the Mattioli Family, Ward helped design the Pocono Raceway in Long Pond, Pennsylvania.
-A unique course that resulted in a triangle shape, he designed the track after three corners of tracks he liked to race at, Trenton, Indianapolis, and Milwaukee.
+A unique course that resulted in a triangle shape, he designed the track after five corners of tracks he liked to race at, Trenton, Indianapolis, and Milwaukee.
 The track is still popular today.

 In later years, he served as public relations director for the new Ontario Motor Speedway, and later managed the Circus Circus unlimited hydroplane team.
 He died on July 5, 2004, aged 83.

+Ward also appeared on the TV show To Tell the Truth in 1962.

-Awards
+Awards and honors

-In 1992, he was inducted into the International Motorsports Hall of Fame.
+Ward has been inducted into the following halls of fame: